CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 date:   2019-03-25
 ---

 How does Docker _actually_ work?
 It's a simple question that has a surprisingly complex answer.
-You've probably heard the terms "daemon" and "runtime" thrown around in documentation and blog posts, but never really understood what they meant and how they fit together.
+You've probably heard the terms "daemon" and "runtime" thrown around, but never really understood what they meant and how they fit together.
 If you're like me and went wading through the source to uncover the truth, you're not alone if you drowned in the sea of code.
 Let's face it, if Docker source code was a meal, you'd be chowing down on a big bowl of spaghetti.

 Like a fork that guides pasta to your mouth, this post will group and guide the digital strands of Docker into your hungry mind.